yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_13_events.md

   3. `loaded` => The object has finished loading its data.
   4. `interactive` => The object can be interacted with but it’s not fully loaded.
   5. `complete` => The object is completely loaded.
+* back-forward cache (bfcache) is designed to speed up page transitions when using the browser’s Back and Forward buttons.
+The cache stores not only page data but also the DOM and JavaScript state, effectively keeping the entire page in memory.
+If a page is in the bfcache, the load event will not fire when the page is navigated to.
+* `pageshow`, fires whenever a page is displayed, whether from the bfcache or not.
+On a newly loaded page, `pageshow` fires after the `load` event; on a page in the bfcache, `pageshow` fires as soon as the page's state has been completely restored.
+The event handler must be attached to `window`
+* The `event` object for `pageshow` includes a property called `persisted`.
+This is a Boolean value that is set to `true` if the page is stored in the bfcache or false if the page is not.